Rain on a tin roof this morning.

 The internet age may try to sell you something different, but don’t ever forget that viral is closely associated with sickness — and focusing on numbers can make you nauseated.

-Someone sends me this interview last week that Indira Nooyi, CEO of Pepsi, named by Fortune the #1 most powerful woman in business in the world in 2009 and 2010, and mother of two. who gave what some are deeming the interview of the year:
+Someone sends me this interview that Indra Nooyi, CEO of Pepsi, named by Fortune the #1 most powerful woman in business in the world in 2009 and 2010, and mother of two.
+Who gave what some are deeming the interview of the year:

 “I don’t think women can have it all.
 I just don’t think so.
 We pretend we have it all.
 We pretend we can have it all… Every day you have to make a decision about whether you are going to be a wife or a mother, in fact many times during the day you have to make those decisions…”

-I think about Indira’s Insight while I make decisions in the garden.
+I think about Indra’s Insight while I make decisions in the garden.

 While I bend over each strawberry plant, press the delicate white petals between thumb and index finger —and then just pluck it off.
 So there’ll be no strawberries this year.